MATERNAL MENTAL HEALTH INTENSIVE

 Seleni is one of only a few organizations in the United States offering specialized training in treating PMADs, and it's the only one that includes expert instruction on treating perinatal loss.

-"Leading the training is deeply rewarding personally and professionally," says Christiane Manzella, clinical director at the Seleni Institute.
+"Leading the training is deeply rewarding personally and professionally," says Christiane Manzella, senior psychologist at the Seleni Institute.
 "I'm given the opportunity to make a real difference by guiding and supporting clinicians as they learn effective ways to help their clients and provide treatment that can reduce suffering and enhance well-being for women, men, and families."

 Seleni's two-day training takes place in a small, interactive classroom setting and provides expert instruction in effective diagnosis and treatment of perinatal distress and grief from miscarriage, stillbirth, and child loss.
 Utilizing the most current theoretical and research findings in lectures, case studies, and role-play techniques, we cover the three critical steps to treating these common conditions.
 The training also includes activities to help clinicians become more aware of their personal thoughts, feelings, and attitudes, which can make treatment more effective, bolster confidence, and prevent burnout.